i05nagai/memorandum/language/english_speaking.md

     * most important part
         * sth of great importance on which everything else depends
         * Rules run in Aggregation is the cornerstone of rule evaluation in a distributed environment
+        * There are cornerstones of my Company's work
 * reference
     * mentioning
     * statement